 Updated: November 28, 2007; December 29, 2008; December 21, 2009; February 28, 2011; December 4, 2012; January 13, 2014; January 26, 2015; February 17, 2016; May 21, 2018; November 7, 2018; September 8, 2020; November 5, 2021; November 21, 2022; August 16, 2023

-Revised: November 20, 2006
+Revised: November 20, 2006; August 28, 2019

 The above policy is based on the following references:

 American Dental Association.
-CDT 2013: Dental Procedure Codes: 31.**
+CDT 2023 Dental Procedure Codes.

-*Copyright 2010 American Dental Association.
+Copyright 2023 American Dental Association.
 All rights reserved.